 What is survivorship care?

 Survivorship care is an important continuum of your cancer care and provides follow-up care after your initial cancer treatment.
-The National Health Institute and Commission on Cancer recommends that patients who are diagnosed with cancer then transition into survivorship care once treatment is completed and there is no evidence of disease.
+The National Health Institute and Commission on Cancer recommends that patients diagnosed with cancer should transition into survivorship care once treatment is completed and there is no evidence of disease.

 How can survivorship care help me?